Ewwii-sh/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Ewwii - Widgets for everyone made better!
+# Ewwii - Building Widgets Made Better!

 Ewwii (ElKowar's Wacky Widgets improved interface) is a foork of Eww (ElKowar's Wacky Widgets) which is a